9th July 2019

 With its ability to create, manage, track and deliver online corporate courses, the learning management system, or LMS, has long been seen as a bastion of the old-world learning order.
 For example, an LMS might be used in order to assign induction training courses to new employees, so that progress can be tracked and learning retention assessed in a scored test.

-However, in recent years, there has been debate over whether the LMS has become redundant in light of the rise in personalised, adaptive learning that modern learners have come to expect.
+However, in recent years, there has been debate over whether the LMS has become redundant in light of the rise in personalised, adaptive delivery that’s so intrinsic to modern learning.
 Is the age of the LMS well and truly over?

 Perhaps not yet.
 Despite the fact that modern learners are now gravitating towards more learner-led, rather than administrator-driven learning experiences, the LMS still serves a purpose in delivering compliance training, hence still enjoys widespread use.
 To put this into context, 60% of respondents in the L&D Tech Barometer Research Report 2019 stated that they use an LMS within their company.
 However, only 13% are looking to adopt it within 12 months.
 What this tells us that while the LMS still has its place, the traditional LMS is by no means future-proof as new learning technologies continue to emerge.